 The Non-Executive of Jet2 PLC (DRTGF) is Buying Shares

-Today, the Non-Executive of Jet2 PLC (DRTGF), Richard Green, bought shares of DRTGF for $11.8K.
+Today, the Non-Executive of Jet2 PLC (DRTGF), Mark Laurence, bought shares of DRTGF for $708K.

-This recent transaction increases Richard Green’s holding in the company by 50% to a total of $30K.
-In addition to Richard Green, 5 other DRTGF executives reported Buy trades in the last month.
+This recent transaction increases Mark Laurence’s holding in the company by 25% to a total of $3 million.
+In addition to Mark Laurence, 5 other DRTGF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>